 Sysprep is widely used as Microsoft’s system preparation tool for Windows operating system deployment.
 It prepares an installation of Windows for duplication, auditing, and customer delivery.
-Sysprep is a command-line tool which can be run manually as well as through a script.
-This tool is extremely helpful for the IT administrators who want to prepare an installation of the Windows for duplication, auditing, and customer delivery.
+Sysprep is a command-line tool that can be run manually as well as through a script.
+This tool is extremely helpful for the IT administrators who want to prepare the installation of the Windows for duplication, auditing, and customer delivery.

 Sysprep fails on Windows 10

-As an IT professional or support agent, you may encounter Sysprep failure while you are creating a Windows 10 reference PC/image or removing some of the side-loaded Appx packages from existing Windows image.
+As an IT professional or support agent, you may encounter Sysprep failure while you are creating a Windows 10 reference PC/image or removing some of the side-loaded Appx packages from the existing Windows image.

 The error occurs if you remove or update provisioned Windows Store apps that include built-in Windows images.
 Removing or updating the Windows Store Apps which also include built-in Windows images will result in an error where the tool Sysprep may fail to run.